 salt, to taste

-In a skillet over medium heat, melt the butter, then add the garlic.
+In a frypan over medium heat, melt the butter, then add the garlic.

 Add the tomato paste and stir.
 When it starts to stick, add the dash of wine or beef stock.
 This should create a smooth paste.